davidvarga/MBeautifier/README.md

         <ValueTo> ~= </ValueTo>
     </OperatorPaddingRule>

-The above example shows the rules for the "not equals" operator.
-The `ValueFrom` node stores the operator `~=` and the `ValueTo` node stores the expected formatting: the operator should be preceded and followed by a white-space character.
+The above example shows the rule for the "not equals" operator.
+The `ValueFrom` node stores the operator `~=` and the `ValueTo` node stores the expected format: the operator should be preceded and followed by a white-space character.

 All of the operator padding rules are collected dynamically, therefore adding a new node to this list then executing the `setup` command will result in that MBeautifier will replace the currently added node also.